jiheon-dev/jiheon-dev/README.md

 Introduction and Personal Blog: https://jiheonchoi.com

+### ✔ News
+2025.08: One paper has been accepted to Journal of Systems Architecture

 <!--
 **jiheon-dev/jiheon-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.